JanSharp/VRCCustomInteractsAndPickups/notes.md

 - [ ] option to make interactable objects only interactable when in front of the player.
 Not necessarily in view, but most likely in view
 - [ ] the forward vector is not actually the index finger, it's like idk 30 degrees angled upwards.
 Yea, deal with that, idk
 - [x] prevent being able to pickup the same pickup with both hands
-- [ ] shown count for highlights goes into the negative when dropping an item that's part of the item system
+- [x] shown count for highlights goes into the negative when dropping ~~an item that's part of the item system~~ just when dropping in general, unrelated to the item system
 - [ ] handle objects getting deleted

 # VR Testing